tyroguru/BPFTrace-hol/syscalls.md

 ## System Call Tracing

 In this lab you will experiment with tracing system call interfaces.
-As this is the primary mechanism with which a process interacts with the kernel it can often be of interest when investigating systemic and/or application behavior.
+As this is the primary mechanism with which a process interacts with the kernel, it can often be of interest when investigating systemic and/or application behavior.

 The number of system calls may vary from kernel to kernel and we can see which exist on our system with `bpftrace -l`:

 ```
-# bpftrace -l tracepoint:syscalls:sys_enter*
+# bpftrace -l 'tracepoint:syscalls:sys_enter*'
 tracepoint:syscalls:sys_enter_socket
 tracepoint:syscalls:sys_enter_socketpair
 tracepoint:syscalls:sys_enter_bind